cguardia/ZODB-Documentation/book/installing.rst

 In this chapter we covered how to install the ZODB package and created a very simple drawing application which stores the drawings on the ZODB.
 Of course, we have just scratched the surface of what the ZODB can do.
 Hopefully, you see the potential by now.
-We'll now proceed to learn a bit about transactions in the next chapter.
+In the next chapter we'll create a more realistic application and explain in detail how to work with the ZODB.